Term or whole life insurance? Which is the best?

 There’s a wide variety of options you can get with term policies.

-Most would choose to cover till their retirement age at least (critical income-earning period).
+Most would choose to cover till their retirement age (critical income-earning period).

 One thing to note is that the coverage ends when the policy term is up.

-Rarely do term plans allow you to continue coverage but if they do, it comes at an ultra-high premium.
+Rarely do term plans allow you to continue coverage but if they do, it comes at a high premium.

-The whole life plan covers for life or till 99/100 years old.
+The whole life plan covers for life or usually till 99/100 years old.

 As every dollar goes into protection, the premiums are much affordable in a term life insurance.